 (Photo: courtesy of David Knowles, Walcott, Western Australia)

-The adult of this species is satin-white, with brown edges to the forewings, and with three brown triangular marks along the costa.
+The adult moth is satin-white, with forewings that each have three brown triangular marks along the costa, and a broken brown circle near the middle.
 The moth has a wingspan up to 3 cms.

 as well as in Australia in